Len4m/len4m.github.io/src/content/blog/slywindow-writeup-vulnyx.md

 cat /root/root.txt
 ```

-This has been the technical analysis of the Slywindow machine, an advanced challenge that requires precision in exploiting race conditions and a deep understanding of the internal workings of Linux systems.
+This has been the technical analysis of the Slywindow machine.